Skip to content

 Home Office

 Bookshelves above a desk or next to a workspace are practical (books within reach) and visually appealing.
-In a home office background for video calls, book wall shelves immediately give a professional, personal look.
+In a home office background for video calls, wall bookshelves immediately give a professional, personal look.

 Hallway / Entrance

 In a narrow hallway, a floating bookshelf provides useful storage space for keys, mail, and small items.
-A wide, low shelf right next to the door is more practical than you think.
+A wide, low shelf right next to the door is more practical than you might think.

 Tips for Styling a Bookshelf